-We have audited the financial report of ANZ Breast Cancer Trials Group Limited (trading as Breast Cancer Trials) (the Company), which comprises the statement of financial position as at 31 March 2021, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of ANZ Breast Cancer Trials Group Limited (trading as Breast Cancer Trials or the "Company"), which comprises the statement of financial position as at 31 March 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In our opinion the financial report of ANZ Breast Cancer Trials Group Limited (trading as Breast Cancer Trials), has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion the financial report of ANZ Breast Cancer Trials Group Limited, has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- giving a true and fair view of the Company's financial position as at 31 March 2021 and of its a) financial performance for the year then ended; and - b) complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- giving a true and fair view of the Company's financial position as at 31 March 2022 and of its a) financial performance for the year then ended; and - b) complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.